 Sylvia Earle Review

 AdventureSmith Explorations’ Sylvia Earle review includes a detailed description of this active small ship including deck plans and a photo gallery, along with a dedicated Sylvia Earle Ship Review written by one of our specialists.
 Our expedition ship experts have been aboard Sylvia Earle’s sister ship firsthand.
-Please read our Sylvia Earle review below then contact our experts to compare the Sylvia Earle with other purpose-built, activity-minded, ice-class expedition ships offering Antarctica cruises and Baja cruises, plus small ships to Alaska providing small ship Alaska cruises.
+Please read our Sylvia Earle review below then contact our experts to compare the Sylvia Earle with other purpose-built, activity-minded, ice-class ships offering Antarctica cruises and Baja cruises, plus small ships to Alaska providing small ship Alaska cruises.
 Find an Antarctica ship or other expedition ships with our expertise.

 Design, Sustainability & Accessibility Aboard Sylvia Earle